Tosuia/hourly-chime/README.md

 - Hourly chime: Plays a short WAV sound at the start of every hour.
 - System tray icon: Runs silently in the background; right-click the tray icon for an Exit option.
 - Automatic time sync: Syncs your PC clock with internet time servers at startup.
-- No installation needed: 100% portable—no registry changes, no system modifications.
+- No installation needed: 100% portable — no registry changes, no system modifications.

 ---